luisalopes/community-starter-kit/README.md

-# welcome bot: A Probot App
+# Welcome bot: A Probot App

-DESCRIPTION PLACEHOLDER
+I still don't know what it will do, but I hope it does something nice!

 ## What it does

-FEATURES PLACEHOLDER
+For now it:
+- hates me

 ## Getting started